konopski/devtool/REGISTRY_USAGE.md

 ## How to Register a Tool

-### Step 1: Create Registry XML
+### Step 1: Create Registry File (XML or JSON)

-Create an XML file describing where your tool lives in Nexus:
+Create a registry file describing where your tool lives in Nexus.
+You can use either XML or JSON format:

-**keystoreexplorer-registry.xml:**
+**Option A: XML format** - `keystoreexplorer-registry.xml`
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <tool>